AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 <img src = "screenshots/slack-formatting-applied.png" width = "500">

-If all looks set, click the green arrow!
+If all looks set, click the green arrow to post it!

-Slack Tip: if you see a mistake in your post you missed, you can click on the three dots in the corner of your Slack post and choose `Edit message` and fix the error.
+**Slack Tip:** if you see a mistake in your post you missed, you can click on the three dots in the corner of your Slack post and choose `Edit message` and fix the error.

 ### Step 4) Look for responses (in the same thread)!